mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-01.md

 - **Problem Solving**: Solves complex problems by systematically exploring possible solutions based on the knowledge base.

-> The function of the inference engine is increasingly being provided by
+> In some proposed architectures the inference engine is split into individual
-> MultiModel LLMS and generative AI.
+> agents that have responsability for a decomposed aspect of the Service/
+> Network lifecycle (e.g. anomaly detection, assurance remediation, solution proposal,
+> solutions evaluation, solution actuation etc).
+The Agents (which could be AI
+> Agents) can communicate/collaborate via the Knowledge Base.

 ## Formal Ontology